-- 1.12.1 As discussed in paragraph 1.9.3, the valuation of initial operating assets should disregard the impact of the regulatory regime, which would otherwise imply that the value to the business was the recoverable amount.
+1.12.1 As discussed in paragraph 1.9.3, the valuation of initial operating assets should disregard the impact of the regulatory regime, which would otherwise imply that the value to the business was the recoverable amount.
 In England and Wales, over time analysts and investors have increased their focus on the RCV, using it as a proxy for market values.
+Therefore the regulatory capital value will be included in a note to the regulatory accounts.
+This will enable readers of the accounts to assess the value of the assets used for regulatory purposes (the RCV) relative to the largely replacement value of the assets (the MEA value).

-Therefore the regulatory capital value will be included in a note to the - Therefore the regulatory capital value will be included in a note to the regulatory accounts.
-This will enable readers of the accounts to assess the value of the assets used for regulatory purposes (the RCV) relative to the largely replacement value of the assets (the MEA value). - 1.12.2 The RCV is rolled forward to take account of new capital investment, net of depreciation.
+1.12.2 The RCV is rolled forward to take account of new capital investment, net of depreciation.
 The calculation of RCVs is an essential element in WICS's price determination process.